bbauska/UC-Davis-Inter-jQuery/README.md

 the end here, we need to add plus window.pageYOffset.
 This one, not X but Y. It should be a plus window <b>pageYOffset</b>.
 Now, let&apos;s save that and then come over here.
 I&apos;m going to make sure I&apos;m scrolled up to the top of the window.
-Click, \"Refresh\" and you can see I get 200 there.
+Click, &quot;Refresh&quot; and you can see I get 200 there.
 If I scroll the page down and refresh again, you can see that I get 200 there.
 I always get 200 for that first post.
 Great.
 Now, that we&apos;ve got that, the next thing we need to do is round it down using our